-Fig.10 Tomographic Images of Acrylic Box 4.
+Number of Pixels Pixel Spacing Fig.11 Complementation 4.
 Implementation 4.1 Tracking Tool In this implementation, we used Natural Point Optitrack V100:R2 for 3-D position tracking.
-The spec of IR camera resolution is $640 \times 480$ pixels.
-We attached 8 cameras to the ceiling of an experimental environment.
+The spec of IR camera resolution is 640×480 pixels.
+We attached 10 cameras to the ceiling of an experimental environment.
 A frame rate is 100fps and latency is 10ms.
-It is possible to make a rigid body from more than 3 optical markers.
+It is possible to make a rigid body from more than three optical markers.
 4.2 Handheld Device We used iPad2 MC981J/A as a handheld device.
-The spec of IPS display resolution was $1024 \times 768$ pixels and the pixel density was 264 ppi.
+The spec of IPS display resolution was 1024 x 768 pixels and the pixel density was 264 ppi.
 The CPU used was Apple A5 (1 GHz).
 The version of operating system was iOS 6.0.1 (10A523).
 An attached line laser was LE650-5-3-F-S (22x100) 90.
 The laser module can adjust the focus.
 The laser class was 1.
 The wavelength was 650nm.
 The optical poser was 5 mW and the fan angle was 90 degrees.
 The divergence was 0.6 mrad.
 4.3 Libraries We used Virtual Reality Peripheral Network (VRPN) 07.30 library to connect with the tracking tool.
 This library provides position and orientation information of rigid bodies to the handheld device.
 DICOM Toolkit (DCMTK) library 3.6.0 was used to read DICOM image files.
 DICOM is short for The Digital Imaging and Communications in Medicine.
 It is a standard for distributing and viewing any kind of medical images.

-Fig.12 3-D Model

-5. Experiment

-5.1 Overview and Procedure

-We constructed a box model with 15 cylinders and 1 sphere which is placed at one of the top of the cylinders virtually (Fig.12).
-A set of tomographic image (Fig.10) were made for this virtual model.
-Subjects had to point to the location indicated by using 4 different types of displaying methods: DICOM Viewer, Osirix, Virtual Slicer (Proposed Method) and Virtual Slicer with Line laser (Proposed Method).
+5. Experiment 5.1 Overview and Procedure We used a MRI data of a patient without tumor tissue.
+A sphere was placed virtually to portray the tissue the subjects had to find.
+Subjects had to point to the location indicated by using four different types of displaying methods: DICOM Viewer, Osirix, Virtual Slicer (Proposed Method) and Virtual Slicer with Line laser (Proposed Method).
 Subjects were asked to answer the center position of the sphere with the probe (Fig.13).
 We evaluated the error distance between the corresponding position and center of the sphere.
+5.1.1 Experimental Conditions - The number of subjects was 16 people (15 men and 1 woman). - The number of attempts was 16 times. - A sphere with a diameter of 20mm was placed